Code-Institute-Submissions/story-chain/README.md

 Once clicked, the user is logged out and returned to the homepage.
 An appropriate flash message will be displayed.

 ## Manual testing ##
+All manual testing was done using Chromium Developer Tools and testing on an iPhone 11 and an iPad Pro.

 # Home
-* On the homepage, all stories are displayed in cards, only showing the title, the date they where posted and a small portion of the text and a 'Read More link'.
+* On the homepage, all stories are displayed in cards, only showing the title, the author, the date they where posted and a small portion of the text and a 'Read More' link.

 # Register
 * Before signing up, users see the options Home, Register and Log In in the navigation bar.